 The initial public offering price of our common stock will be substantially higher than the pro forma net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our pro forma net tangible book value per share after this offering.
-Based on an assumed initial public offering price of \$19.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$(0.46) per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the initial public offering price.
+Based on the initial public offering price of \$21.00, you will experience immediate dilution of \$(0.37) per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the initial public offering price.
 In addition, purchasers of common stock in this offering will have contributed 45% of the aggregate price paid by all purchasers of our common stock but will own only approximately 5% of our common stock outstanding after this offering.
 See "Dilution" for more detail.